 Oh and before you ask, yes I did visit all three onsen in Hakone just for this article.
 The things I do for you…

 One of the cool things about Hakone is that it has a wide variety of transportation options.
-The classic Hakone Round Course that we’ll be following involves taking a train, a cable car, a gondola, a boat, and ending on foot or with a bus.
+The classic Hakone Golden Course that we’ll be following involves taking a train, a cable car, a gondola, a boat, and ending on foot or with a bus.
 On the journey you’ll venture high up into the mountains of the Hakone region and get to see some awesome scenery.
 The route can be completed in either a clockwise or counterclockwise direction.
 Yet, common wisdom holds that counterclockwise is logistically more sound.

 I’ve designed the following itinerary around the counterclockwise course with the goal of reaching the final stop, the Amazake Chaya by closing time.
 This historic rest spot sits along the ancient Tokaido highway that once connected Tokyo and Kyoto during the Edo period (1603–1868).
 Even today, the Amazake Chaya continues to beckon weary travelers with delectable mochi sweets and a welcoming glass of amazake (a fermented, non-alcoholic rice drink — trust me here, it tastes a lot better than it sounds).